Helping Students Become Credit-Savvy Adults

 Practicing & Reinforcing Vocabulary

-To reinforce vocabulary and give students an opportunity to practice, I've developed a series of puzzle sets.
-Each set includes a word search, a crossword puzzle with a word bank, a crossword puzzle without a word bank, and a terminology sheet with definitions and examples.
+To help reinforce vocabulary and give students extra practice, I like to use word games.
+I use a mix of puzzles that range in difficulty, including a word search, a crossword puzzle with a word bank (and one without), plus a terminology sheet with definitions and examples.

 Credit Scores: What Students Need to Know

-Students should start by understanding that a credit score is a numerical representation of an individual's creditworthiness, based on their credit history.
-This score reflects how likely they are to repay borrowed money on time and considers several factors:
+Students should first understand that a credit score is a numerical representation of their creditworthiness, based on their credit history.
+This score reflects how likely they are to repay borrowed money on time and is determined by several factors:

 Benefits of a Good Credit Score